A-Star100/HTTP-Server/README.md

 ## Android
 The Android build is minimal and can only serve HTML files and text data, not folders.
 It also lacks the configuration the Windows and Mac versions do.
-It uses the extension [Simple Web Server by Juan Antonio](https://groups.google.com/g/mitappinventortest/c/-tn-UY7YJGs/m/tpivqjkVCgAJ) and was compiled in [Kodular](https://www.kodular.io/).
+It uses the extension [Simple Web Server by Juan Antonio](https://groups.google.com/g/mitappinventortest/c/-tn-UY7YJGs/m/tpivqjkVCgAJ) and was compiled in [MIT App Inventor](https://appinventor.mit.edu/).

 # Compile from source
 If you want to compile from source and create modified versions, follow the instructions below: